osmosis-labs/osmosis/x/twap/README.md

 ## New Pool Types

-Post-TWAP launch, new concentrated liquidity pool types were introduced.
-One of such examples is a concentraetd liquidity pool.
+Post-TWAP launch, new pool types were introduced, one such example being the concentrated liquidity pool.
 In the context of `x/twap`, there are subtle differences in terms of when the spot price updates for a concentrated liquidity pool.
 As a result, the need for their twap state updates are delivered by distinct listeners that implement a `concentratedliquiditytypes.ConcentratedLiquidityListener` interface.